vittoriohalfon/vittoriohalfon/README.md

 Welcome to my digital playground!
 Here's a quick tour:

 **About Me**
-🚀 I'm Vittorio, a self-taught dev with a knack for backend and GenAI.
-I speak more languages than some countries have in their national anthem - Italian, English, Spanish, and a hint of Hebrew.
+🚀 I'm Vittorio, a self-taught dev with a knack for backend development and innovative LLM solutions.

 **Tech Stack**
 🛠️ My toolbox includes Node, Express, React, Python, Azure, MongoDB, PostgreSQL, and more!